RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 `ldscripts` sub-directory.

-In the `periph` sub-directory of each CPU you can find the implementations of the CPU's peripheral drivers like SPI, UART, GPIO, etc.  See @ref driver_periph for their API documentation.
+In the `periph` sub-directory of each CPU you can find the implementations of the CPU's peripheral drivers like SPI, UART, GPIO, etc.  See @ref drivers_periph for their API documentation.

 Many CPUs share a certain amount of their code (e.g. all ARM Cortex-M based